Teeth looking longer is often a gum and bone support pattern.

 Track these three details before your visit:

-- Do any teeth feel loose when chewing
+- Do teeth feel looser than before

 If swelling or severe pain is present: